vallu-jayanth/docker_language_detection/README.md

 The api takes text string as input and returns the top language of the sentence.

-Input json example : {"text" : "Pourriez-vous m’aider? what the hell"}
+Input json example : {"text" : "Pourriez-vous m’aider?"}

 Output : "fr" -- because french is the top langugae detcted for the input above